The United States Attorney’s Office for the Western District of Kentucky

 In the Western District of Kentucky, Russell M. Coleman is the United States Attorney.
-The United States Attorney’s Office for the Western District of Kentucky has its headquarters in Louisville with unstaffed branch offices in Owensboro and Bowling Green and a staffed office in Paducah.
+The United States Attorney’s Office for the Western District of Kentucky has its headquarters in Louisville with staffed offices in Bowling Green and Paducah, and an unstaffed branch office in Owensboro.
 In addition, there are a number of Special Assistant United States Attorneys, including military officers from Fort Campbell and Fort Knox.

 The U.S. Attorney’s Office is organized into three legal divisions – Criminal, Civil, and Appeals and Resource Counsel – and one non-legal division – Administrative.

 To fairly and justly prosecute violations of federal criminal law and to represent the United States and its agencies in civil litigation;

 To educate and inform the public, including victims of crime, about the functions of the justice system and the rights of all citizens;

 To assume a leadership role in crime prevention through speaking engagements and community involvement; and